BulloRosso/AngularMaterialWebshop/README.md

 ![_flow](https://cloud.githubusercontent.com/assets/10236695/9574176/86b796e4-4fc4-11e5-8301-0f21ed683d38.PNG)

-<p>Bold title in the diagram above indicate the areas of interest for this proof of concept.</p>
+<p>Bold titles in the diagram above indicate the areas of interest for this proof of concept.</p>

 <p>Attention: This is not a ready-to-go template or starter-kit!</p>